nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 The `attributes` array allows you to tag your NFT with various "traits", the meaning of which is entirely up to you.
 For example, if you're writing a game, your NFT weapons might have a "damage" `trait_type` whose `value` corresponds to the attack power of the weapon.
 Some art NFTs may benefit "rarity" trait to indicate how relatively unique a given NFT is compared to its collection-mates.

-Finally, the `properties` field is a home for any custom metadata you want to include, but it also contains two important sub-fields, `creators` and `files`.
+Finally, the `properties` field is a home for any custom metadata you want to include, but it also contains two important sub-fields, `properties.creators` and `properties.files`.

-The `creators` field lists the Solana wallet addresses of each of the NFT creators.
-Each entry in the `creators` array has a `share` that indicates how much of the sale price will go to each creator.
+The `properties.creators` field lists the Solana wallet addresses of each of the NFT creators.
+Each entry in the `properties.creators` array has a `share` that indicates how much of the sale price will go to each creator.
 The total of all `share` entries must sum to 100, so if there's a single creator, its share should always be 100.

-The `files` array contains metadata about any files associated with the NFT.
+The `properties.files` array contains metadata about any files associated with the NFT.
 Most importantly, each entry in the array contains a `type` field with the MIME content type of the file.

 All NFTs that include an `image` will have at least one entry in `properties.files` with a `uri` that is equal to the value of the `image` field.
 As with the `image` field, this example shows a local file path, but this will be replaced with the URL for the uploaded image once it has been stored with NFT.Storage.